The Effects and Recovery from Founders Syndrome

 3. Know what’s going on in the organization or how to quickly come up to speed.
 Ensure job descriptions are up-to-date.
 Have staff complete weekly or biweekly written status reports.
 Ensure yearly written performance reviews are completed.
 Ensure regular staff meetings are held and actions are written.
 Is a staff member being cultivated as an assistant chief executive?
 Is this needed?

 4. Strategic planning is one of the best ways to engage the Board and take stock of the organization.
 Conduct regular and realistic strategic planning with the Board and staff.
 Focus on the top three or four issues facing the organization.
-Although most organizations scope plans to the coming three years, focus careful planning on the next 12 months.
+Although most organizations’ scope plans for the coming three years focus careful planning on the next 12 months.
 Establish clear goals, strategies, objectives, and timelines.

 5. Develop highly participative finance committees (in the case of nonprofits, develop a fundraising committee, too).

 Too often, Boards are extremely reluctant to face the founder by getting involved in finances.
 However, troubles with a chief executive’s performance are often revealed in financial problems.
 If a chief executive struggles or leaves, finances are usually the first to become major problems.
 Therefore, closely review regular cash flow, income, and balance statements.

 6. Don’t be part of the problem!
 Don’t take on the traits of the crisis-driven founder and staff, or worse yet, just “numb out.”
 Meet consistently and make decisions based on mission, planning, and affordability, not on urgency.
 Avoid the notion of any quick fixes, such as hiring an associate director with “people skills.”
 This doesn’t address the problem and may make things even worse.